sparkflows/sparkflows-docs/docs/installation/authentication/ldap-authentication.rst

      - conf/ldap.properties

-.. note:: Make sure to update the localhost with your domain name or ip which is accessible from Sparkflows machine.
+.. note:: Make sure to update the localhost with your domain name or IP which is accessible from Sparkflows machine.

 Test LDAP
 ------